Allison N. Winnike

 J.D., Georgetown University Law Center

-Allison Winnike is a Research Professor at the Health Law & Policy Institute where she specializes in public health law and health legislation and policy.
-Particular areas of expertise include immunization law and policy; public health emergency preparedness and response; health legislative drafting; health information technology; and health system transformation.
+Allison Winnike is a Research Professor and Director of Research for the Health Law & Policy Institute where her teaching and research interests focus on public health law and health legislation and policy.
+Particular areas of expertise include public health emergency preparedness and response; immunization law and policy; health legislative drafting; health information technology; and health system transformation.

 Health Legislation & Advocacy I